turingschool/backend-curriculum-site/module4/projects/open_source_project.md

 ### Open-Source Contributions

-Each team will be provided with an open-source repo and a short list of suggested issues to resolve.
+Each team will be provided with an open-source repository.
 While you will not fail if you're unable to submit a PR that gets merged, we expect you to make a strong effort towards getting a contribution accepted.
-You do not have to work on the suggested issues and can pick others from the repo as long as they aren't already assigned to someone else.
+You can pick any issue from the repo as long as they aren't already assigned to someone else.
+Typically, we suggest looking for issues that have tags that say "beginner-friendly", "help wanted", or "good first issue".

 #### Being a Good Human